jeremycherfas/user/pages/03.blog/year-in-review-2024/item.md

 header_image: '0'
 ---

 My CDO let me down recently, as I discovered that I had given my annual reviews at least three different kinds of title, and as I had also chosen to not give them their own tag, distinct from _Monthlies_, it was a bit of a pain finding them.
-As it is, three I still have not found, but I have another whole year to do that.
+As it is, four I still have not found, but I have another whole year to do that.
 If, indeed, they exist.
 And as I seem to have a general outline format, I shall continue to use that.

 ===